neonevm/neon-evm.docs/docs/about/why_neon.md

 Neon EVM is a fully compatible Ethereum environment solution built on the Solana blockchain.
 The platform allows developers to deploy Ethereum dApps without undertaking any reconfiguration.

-> No code changes required.
+> No code changes required: Ethereum developers can build without Rust.

 Neon EVM enables Solidity- and Vyper-based dApps to tap into Solana’s network benefits: low fees, high transaction speeds, and parallel transaction execution capabilities.

 From a developer’s perspective, this means creating Solana-compatible contracts using tools you’re familiar with from the Ethereum ecosystem.

-Neon EVM makes the key Ethereum dApp tools compatible with Solana, including Solidity, MetaMask, Remix, and Truffle.
-The solution allows any Ethereum application to run on Solana without any changes to its codebase, including Uniswap, SushiSwap, 0x, and MakerDAO.
+Neon EVM makes the key Ethereum dApp tools compatible with Solana, including Vyper, Solidity, [MetaMask](/docs/wallet/metamask_setup), [Hardhat](/docs/developing/deploy_facilities/using_hardhat), [Truffle](/docs/developing/deploy_facilities/using_truffle), and [Remix](/docs/developing/deploy_facilities/using_remix).
+The solution allows any Ethereum application to run on Solana without any changes to its codebase, this includes Uniswap, SushiSwap, 0x, and MakerDAO.

 ### Who uses Neon EVM?